-2.1 NDP LEGAL STATUS AND LEGISLATION
+2.2 NDP LEGAL STATUS AND LEGISLATION

-Parish Councils can now use the neighbourhood planning powers as set out in the Localism Act 2011 to establish general planning policies for the development and use of land through the preparation of a Neighbourhood Plan.
+2.2.1 Parish Councils can now use the neighbourhood planning powers as set out in the Localism Act 2011 to establish general planning policies for the development and use of land through the preparation of a Neighbourhood Plan.

-The Localism Act introduces a new right for communities to draw up a Neighbourhood Plan.
+2.2.2 The Localism Act introduces a new right for communities to draw up a Neighbourhood Plan.
 Neighbourhood planning allows communities (incorporating residents, employees and businesses) to come together through a local Parish Council or neighbourhood forum and say where they think new houses, businesses and shops should be located - and what they should look like.

-Local communities are able to use neighbourhood planning to grant full or outline planning permission in areas where they most want to see new homes and businesses, making it easier and quicker for development to go ahead.
+Local communities are able to use neighbourhood planning to determine areas where they most want to see new homes and businesses to be located.

-Provided a NDP is aligned with national planning policy, the strategic vision for the wider area set by the local authority and with other legal requirements, local people will be asked to vote on it in a referendum.
-If the Plan is approved by a majority of those who vote, then the local authority will bring it into force, and the plan will be 'made'.
+2.2.3 Provided an NDP is aligned with national planning policy, the strategic vision for the wider area set by the Local Plan and with other legal requirements, local people will be asked to vote on it in a referendum.
+If the Plan is approved by a majority of those who vote, then the local authority will bring it into force, and the Plan will be 'made'.

-Legislation requires that Neighbourhood Plans meet a number of 'Basic Conditions' to ensure they are legally compliant and take account of wider policy considerations.
+2.2.4 Legislation requires that Neighbourhood Plans meet a number of 'Basic Conditions' to ensure they are legally compliant and take account of wider policy considerations.